Dentistry: Ways to Stop Clenching Your Jaw for Better Health and a Better Look

 The jaw is an extremely important part of the upper face, not just for the functions it performs but for the beauty it adds.
 When you clench your jaw, you are creating tissue damage to the muscles of your face, and the condition known as TMJ is one of the most common causes of facial pain.
 Clench-related headaches are the second most common type of headache, just after migraines.

-Here at Wellness, we like to say, “No pain, no gain.”
+Here on the blog, we like to say, “No pain, no gain.”
 If you have been told that your teeth are going to hurt, you are most likely clenching your jaw.
 This is a natural reflex that keeps your teeth from slipping out.
 However, it can also be an early warning sign of TMJ issues.
 They can be caused by jaw misalignment, stress, poor posture, or poor jaw muscle strength.

 Our mouth does come with its problems, but whether these are how we hold it or view it, this can be taken care of by the tips above and allowing your dentist to help you.